HazyResearch/structured-nets/pytorch/README.md

-PyTorch
+# PyTorch

-structure/ contains code for matrix multiplication and gradient computation for various structured matrix classes, as well as PyTorch layers for them
+structure/ contains code for matrix multiplication and gradient computation for various structured matrix classes, as well as PyTorch layers for them.

 ## MLP